OpenXiangShan/XiangShan-doc/docs/tutorials/hpca25.md

 # Tutorials at HPCA'25

-We are going to host half-day tutorials on XiangShan and MinJie during HPCA'25 in Las Vegas, USA.
+We are going to host half-day tutorials on XiangShan and MinJie during HPCA'25 in Las Vegas, USA on March 2, 2024.

 ## Agenda

-**Time: To be done**
+**Time: Morning, Sunday, March 2**

 | Time | Topic | Slides |
 | -------- | ----- | ------ |